Sunlighter/AsyncQueues/README.md

 still not be used, because it makes the decision (to run continuations asynchronously) in the wrong place.
 This decision should not be made at the time the ``TaskCompletionSource`` is created, but at the time ``SetResult`` is called.
 Therefore, the ``PostResult`` extension methods have been kept.

+## A Personal Note

+My résumé includes a reference to a Queue Service I wrote for an employer.
+This is **not** that service.
+I don't even have a copy of the service I wrote for that employer.
+It was a Windows Service that had an interface over WCF.
+It was written to work in dot-Net 3.5 and 4.0.
+Internally, it used a ``CancellableOperation`` abstraction instead of the locking used by this library.
+Over WCF, though, it was not possible to cancel anything.
+Instead, you could specify timeouts, and you would receive a special result if the operation timed out.
+So it basically did long-polling over WCF.
+This library uses more recent versions of .NET and does not use WCF at all.
+It is a library and not a service.